Texas Parents Left 11-Year-Old Alone At Home For Days To Attend Concert

 “I know them as good parents, very hard working, he travels, his job is to go set up concerts so I’m sure that he was working and not just going to a rock concert.”

 The daughter was released into the custody of a neighbor, while both parents were arrested and taken to the Harris County jail.
-Yearnd posted a $1000 bond.
+Yearnd posted a $1,000 bond.
 No bond has yet been set for Guerrero.
-They could face up to 20-years behind bars if they are found guilty.
+They could face up to 20 years behind bars if they are found guilty.